 My mother is an unstoppable force of nature.
 Sometimes she’s a hurricane, and sometimes she’s exactly the ray of sunshine we need…but always, she’s in our corner.
 And for that, I am so grateful.

 P.S.
 My mother wants you to buy my book.
-Here’s the (affiliate) link to order: https://amzn.to/37raG4n “All About Mom and Me: A Journal for Mothers and Daughters”
+Tap the photo to order “All About Mom and Me: A Journal for Mothers and Daughters” (affiliate link)